Power BI data connectors – A Complete Guide

 • You need higher performance or more reliable connectivity than the native connector provides

-The downside of third-party connectors is that they usually involve an additional cost to purchase and may not be updated or supported long-term.
+The downside of third-party connectors is that they usually involve an additional cost to purchase and require additional setup.

 Custom connectors are data connectors that you can create yourself to connect to any data source with publicly accessible APIs and endpoints.
+For example, Power BI SAP connectors are able to connect SAP to Power BI for real-time dashboards, analytics and reporting.
 Reasons you may want to build a custom connector include:

 • Your data source does not have any connector available, native or third-party